buildpacks/community/contributors/triage.md

 ### Actions

-The following is a flow to assist contributors in assigning the appropriate labels in script format.
+The following is a flow to assist contributors in assigning the appropriate labels to an issue.

 - Is this a support request?
     - Yes